Frog (novel): Plot

 Gugu, born in 1937, is the first modern midwife in Tadpole's town.
 She had fallen in love with an air force pilot in 1960, but the officer went to Taiwan.

 The novel is divided into five parts, each part being a letter by Tadpole to a Japanese professor.
 Following a recent visit the professor requests more information about his Aunt's career.
 Told through flashbacks interspersed with his reflections, Tadpole takes us through his memories of Gugu's life.

-Gugu, however, has her whole life changed when her fiance, a pilot deflects the party.
-He decides to travel to Taiwan, China's biggest enemy.
-Gugu becomes a fierce defender of Communist policies, after she is associated with the toxic behavior that her ex-fiance did.
+Gugu, however, has her whole life changed when her fiance, a pilot, betrays the party and defects to Taiwan, China's biggest enemy.
+Gugu becomes a fierce defender of Communist policies, after she is suspected of sharing the counter-revolutionary behavior of her ex-fiance.
 In order to fix her reputation with her political relationship, she decides to ruthlessly implement the family planning policy that was in place at the time.
 With her hard work, she ends up becoming the director of the town's health clinic.
-Her relationship with her community ends up becoming sour, as she is involved with death of two women due to her compulsory actions with family planning.
-Tadpole during his interactions with Gugu, loses his wife, due to a wrongful done abortion, after being found out that her IUD had been removed after her first child.
+Her relationship with her community ends up becoming sour, as she is involved in the death of two women by her forceful actions with family planning.
+Tadpole during his interactions with Gugu, loses his wife, due to a botched abortion, when it was found out that the IUD implanted as part of the policy after her first child, had been removed.

 In the closing book of Frog, we are introduced to the play that Tadpole, now in his fifties, has written.
 Gugu, who is now in her late seventies and retired, lives in constant regret and guilt following her life as a midwife.
 She is plagued with the responsibility of the blood of the children and mothers that she believes is on her hands, but praised within her community and surrounding villages for her ‘magical’ hands.
 Setting aside the fame she had gained in her community, Gugu is disgusted with the play Tadpole has written on her life, as she believes she is a sinner.

 We are then shown Chen Mei, the second daughter of Chen Bi, who had been artificially inseminated, searching for her baby.
 Crippled from fire and deemed insane by her community, Chen Mei has been cast into destituteness.
 Frantically searching for her baby, she meets Chen Bi, Little Lion, and a few others.
 She snatches a baby and flees with it in an attempt to keep the baby.
 We are then cut to a judgment scene over who is the 'true' mother, Little Lion or Chen Mei.